There are 2 types of POA when conducting business with U.S. Customs.

 - An importer or exporter can transact customs business solely on his own account and in no sense on behalf of another is not required to be licensed, nor are his authorized regular employees or officers who act only for him in the transaction of such business.

 - Marine Transactions

 - Transportation in-bond

 - Foreign Trade Zone (FTZ) activities

 An Employee of a broker who is acting solely for his employer to conduct customs business must have a power of attorney stating that the employee will act on behalf of the customs broker and the power of attorney must be filed with the port director.
-Yet the customs broker is responsible and must excercise sufficient supervision of the employee to ensure proper conduct on the part of the employee in the transaction of customs business.
-Also a customs broker must exercise of reasonable care and diligence for those who are not licensed based on the acts and omissions which the employee may not beaware of therefore the customs broker should have foreseen.
+Yet the customs broker is responsible and must exercise sufficient supervision of the employee to ensure proper conduct on the part of the employee in the transaction of customs business.
+Also a customs broker must exercise of reasonable care and diligence for those who are not licensed based on the acts and omissions which the employee may not beware of therefore the customs broker should have foreseen.